-Using High Efficiency Particulate Air (HEPA) filtered Air Purification Devices (AFDs), is an essential part of worker safety.
-Creating negative air pressure within the work environment helps assure the return the air quality back to safe indoor levels.
+Using High-Efficiency Particulate Air (HEPA) filtered Air Purification Devices (AFDs), is an essential part of worker safety.
+Creating negative air pressure within the work environment helps assure the return of safe levels of indoor air quality.

 Porous building materials, like fiberglass insulation and drywall, are prone to contamination and often need to be removed for successful mold remediation.
 Personal storage items such as those in cardboard boxes may also be contaminated.

 All surfaces are cleaned multiple times with HEPA vacuums and hand-wiping to remove loose particulates from walls, floors, and ceilings.
 Wood framing can usually be treated with aggressive cleaning methods; unless dry rot is too severe.